cloud-gov/pages-proxy/README.md

 ## Notes
 ### When making changes
 In order for changes to the `nginx.conf` file or mock server to be reflected when running the tests, the dockers services must be restarted.
-This can be done by running `docker-compose down` before the above commands to parse the nginx.conf and run the tests.
+This can be done by running `docker compose down` before the above commands to parse the nginx.conf and run the tests.

 ### Integration tests
 Integration tests use the following S3 buckets provisioned in the `sandbox` space in the `gsa-18f-federalist` cloud.gov organization: